 If you only have one site, or you have expanded a site in the list, there will be an additional indication about the presence of vulnerabilities:

 If you open the Plugins or Themes tabs, you will be able to see which ones are vulnerable:

 You will also see this information when opening the global Plugins or Themes tabs:

 As you can see, the old Security Measures menu has been moved to a separate tab.
 This was done because it contains rarely used operations (even though they are important).
 Furthermore, since the site admins will be using this more frequently, the first (and default) tab now contains vulnerability information.

 The options for site admin are self-explanatory and can be seen in the screenshots above.
 However, If you have activated the Security menu for multiple sites, you will be seeing a different picture:

 You can also switch between different views on the fly, giving everyone a convenient way to review and solve the issues on their sites.

 To summarize, the Site Vulnerability Scan introduced in the 5.8 release provides site administrators with the necessary tools to quickly assess the situation and take appropriate measures going forward.
-Besides our continuous effort at Plesk to improve user experience by monitoring user feedback, we already have a bunch of improvements lined up for the next WordPress Toolkit releases.
+Besides our continuous effort at Plesk to improve user experience by monitoring user feedback, we already have a bunch of improvements lined up for the next WP Toolkit releases.

 This feature will be gradually rolled out on Plesk to assess its performance going forward, so if you don’t see this feature appear on your server immediately, don’t worry!
 It will appear soon.